 Being single can be the best moment in your life.
-You can do whatever you want to do, hang out with your buddies, flirt with girls, go travel around the world and etc. However, after some time, you may start to feel sick and tired of being single.
+You can do whatever you want to do, hang out with your buddies, flirt with girls, go travel around the world and etc. However, after some time, you may start feeling sick and tired of being single.

-There’s nothing wrong with being single, I also didn’t agree with the thought of being in a relationship or married is superior to being single.
-But, as a normal human being, getting in love or relationship is the part of the human needs.
+There’s nothing wrong with being single, I also didn’t agree with the thought of being in a relationship or married is superior compare to being single.
+But, as a normal human being, getting in love or a relationship is part of human needs.

-Basically, after you satisfied the basic needs of the hierarchy, you tend to attend the needs higher up.
-Which are belongingness and love need.
+Basically, after you satisfied the basic needs of the hierarchy, you tend to attend to the needs higher up.
+Which are belongingness and love needs.
 And the motivation to fulfill such needs will grow stronger when the longer the duration they are been denied.

 Let’s get started…